Short Version:

 3. Keep your left arm straight as much as possible making a nice wide swing.
 (If your left arm is straight you can feel it moving with your body.)
 I think of my arms following my shoulders as my shoulders turn.
 (The left arm needs to be straight at impact - professionals with great flexibility can keep their left arm straight throughout the swing but the rest of us can't - don't worry about it.)

 5. Keep your head fairly still and try to watch the club hit the ball - don't slide back but coil so your back tends to face the target.
 Coiling is huge.
 (It's likely that if you're not coiling you're swaying back with the result that you will not be able to get to your left side.)
 Uncoiling will help you move to your left side - you need to get there.
-You really do.

-6. Your hands and arms go along for the ride - once you have taken the club back think only about moving to your left side - your hands and arms will follow.
+6. Your hands and arms go along for the ride - once you have taken the club back think only about turning to your left side - your hands and arms will follow.
 Stay on plane.
 (Golfers are human beings susceptible to stress.
 Your body will tense up under stress and not move.
-When facing a stressful shot relax and move to your left side - if you don't, you'll hit behind the ball.)
+When facing a stressful shot relax and turn to your left side - if you don't, you'll hit behind the ball.)

 8. Hit from in to out as though there's a ball just outside your ball and you don't want to hit it.
 Keep your right side tucked so you can almost feel your right elbow touching your right side (if your arms get too far away from your body you will lose power and control).
+For me keeping the right side tight to my body is extremely important because it prevents me from making an arms swing and gives me control over my shot.

 9. In a bunker it's natural to look up too quickly - just keep your head down.
 Don't slide back - if you slide back you'll hit too far behind the ball.
 Hit at a spot a couple of inches behind the ball - don't make contact with the ball - swing into the sand.
 Finish the swing - this is really important.
 I use my 64 degree wedge - you do need a lofted club.
 I swing hard with my body - the sand needs to move.
 I use my normal swing.
+(I'm just trying to get the ball on the green.
+I would need a better technique to get the ball close to the hole.)

 11. Putt with your shoulders stroking down and through making contact with the center of the putter.
 Take the putter straight back and straight through.
 Don't bunt at the ball - putt smoothly through the ball giving it a nice roll.
 The speed of the putter going back should be the speed of the putter going forward - I try to get this nice even tempo by counting to myself.
 A light grip is important for putting.
+Take the putter back more for longer putts.

 14. Downhill lie - keep your weight on your left foot and lower your left shoulder.
 Uphill lie - keep your weight on your right foot and lower your right shoulder.